Vulcanostrol/ringgzprotocol/README.md

 If the accept/decline does not correspond to the ACCEPT or DECLINE in the code, DECLINE can be assumed by the server.

-  If somebody declined, all players will be send in the lobby and the ”you are in and waiting” packet will be send:
+  If somebody declined, all players whom accepted will be send the ”you are in and waiting” packet:

 ### JOINED_LOBBY